-The nearest daily newspapers are the Nanaimo Daily News and the Times-Colonist in Victoria.
+The nearest daily newspaper is the Times-Colonist in Victoria.
+The Nanaimo News Bulletin publishes twice a week.

 There are three broadcasting stations serving Vancouver Island: CTV, CHEK TV and Shaw Cable.
 There are also a great variety of radio stations in the area, including: